eda-ricercatore/gulyas-scripts/notes/python.md

 		values later \cite[Chapter 3, pp. 60]{Alchin2010}.
 	- Currying in functional programming is subtly different from preloading arguments;
-		a pure curried function shall be called repeatedly till all the arguments are assigned values -- the number of unassigned arguments is reduced as the pure curried function is iteratively called till all arguments are assigned values, before the most recently returned/created function (for which all of its arguments are assigned) is executed;
+		* A pure curried function shall be called repeatedly till all the arguments are assigned values -- the number of unassigned arguments is reduced as the pure curried function is iteratively called till all arguments are assigned values, before the most recently returned/created function (for which all of its arguments are assigned) is executed;
-		partial application will return a function that can be subsequently executed, regardless of whether it has any unassigned arguments -- note that executing a function with unassigned arguments will result in raising a *TypeError*
+		* Partial application will return a function that can be subsequently executed, regardless of whether it has any unassigned arguments -- note that executing a function with unassigned arguments will result in raising a *TypeError*